Kynix09/PromptForge/README.md

 # License

-Use, edit, and modify PromptForge however you want.
+Use, edit, and modify PromptForge however you want but you have to mention me.